FrederikLL/JSP2/README.md

 ## (y) Explain and demonstrate ways to create Geo-JSON test data

 ## (y) Explain the typical order of longitude and latitude used by Server-Side API’s and Client-Side API’s

 x-y axis rule for remembering when working with the logic, other way around for map software

 ## Explain and demonstrate a REST API that implements geo-features, using a relevant geo-library and plain JavaScript

+GeoJSON is what we use for working with coordinates and polygons and so on.
+The geo Ocjets stores for example locations that we save. with these locations we can play our game to see if a userlocation matches up with our point location (or if it is in proximity).

 ## Explain and demonstrate a REST API that implements geo-features, using Mongodb’s geospatial queries and indexes.